BuvinJT/distbuilder/docs/LowLevel.md

 While Opy does not protect your code as well as real compilation does, it's better than nothing!
-The obfuscation process is "lossy", so while the end result still functions as desired, Opy inheritantly destroys the clear text original names for functions, classes, objects, etc.  A hacker might still figure out some "secret" after putting in a good deal of effort, but no one can't just walk away with your body of the work on the whole.
+The obfuscation process is "lossy", so while the end result still functions as desired, Opy inherently destroys the clear text original names for functions, classes, objects, etc.  A hacker might still figure out some "secret" after putting in a good deal of effort, but no one can't just walk away with your body of the work on the whole.